 #5: A good teacher friend will most likely have food and drinks when you’re struggling to make it to lunch or to the end of the school day.

 Your teacher friend will have a stash of snacks for you when that tuna sandwich from lunch is lacking and your stomach is talking.
 Again, I am guilty as charged here!
-I have taken food from my teacher friend way to many time to count.
+I have taken food from my teacher friend way too many times to count.
 Chocolate, bananas, cake—you name it, my teacher friend has given it to me.
 And I’ve eaten it.
 All.

 #6: You need someone to vent to about everything.